Professor Emerita, Public Procurement Law and Policy,

 She has taught university modules on procurement since 1995.
 She was Project Leader of the EU-funded project for developing a global academic network on procurement regulation, which included setting up several university centres for teaching and research in procurement in Europe and Asia (2008-2012) and also received awards from the British Academy, including a Newton Fellowship, to develop this work in Africa, leading to the creation and development of a further procurement centre in Africa.

-She is Co-Director of the series of conferences Public Procurement: Global Revolution, first launched in 1996, and the next (eighth) of which will be held in Nottingham in June 2017.
+She initiated the world-leading series of conferences Public Procurement: Global Revolution, launched in 1996 and with the next event to be held at the East Midlands Conference Centre in June 2022.

 Her main expertise is in the legal regulation of public procurement.